Naturaleza Ahora!/Nature Now!

 Why a Latino Engagement Initiative?

-37% of students in the Salem-Keizer School District identify as Hispanic/Latinx.
-And statistically, Latinx families are the second lowest participants in outdoor activities in the United States.
+37% of students in the Salem-Keizer School District identify as Hispanic/Latino.
+And statistically, Latino families are the second lowest participants in outdoor activities in the United States.
 It's now common for children—especially minority status and economically disadvantaged students—to have little or no contact with nature.
-We want to reduce barriers for Latinx students through welcoming and culturally relevant programs.
+We want to reduce barriers for Latino students through welcoming and culturally relevant programs.

-To do this, we have developed "Naturaleza Ahora!," an initiative that will increase the number of Latinx students participating in our outdoor programs and enhance their academic success.
+To do this, we have developed "Naturaleza Ahora!," an initiative that will increase the number of Latino students participating in our outdoor programs and enhance their academic success.
 By developing programs that serve all children in our Willamette Valley community, we can continue to engage and inspire the next generation of environmental stewards.

 What will Naturaleza Ahora! achieve?

 Naturaleza Ahora! will strengthen our ability to:

-• Introduce more Latinx kids and their families to outdoor experiences.
+• Introduce more Latino kids and their families to outdoor experiences.
 Latino youth spend less time on outdoor activities than other populations and they have the highest media exposure: an average 13 hours of screen time per day.
-We want to double the number of Latinx program participants in the next year.
+We want to double the number of Latino program participants in the next year.

 • Help English Language Learner students understand natural science concepts and succeed in school.

-• Provide internships and job training opportunities for Latinx youth as well as information about careers in natural resource skilled trades and environmental studies.
+• Provide internships and job training opportunities for Latino youth as well as information about careers in natural resource skilled trades and environmental studies.

 What will this initiative involve?

-• We'll convene a community-based Latinx Engagement Team to help us plan and conduct a series of qualitative interviews with Latinx educators, students and their families.
+• We'll convene a community-based Latino Engagement Team to help us plan and conduct a series of qualitative interviews with Latino educators, students and their families.
 The team will also serve as an advisory board throughout the length of this initiative.

 • With the help of a bilingual education consultant, we'll redesign existing programs, develop new programs, and measure outcomes and impacts.